Why Would We Be Without Rule of Law (WROL)?

 2. Distrust of Government

 No one likes paying taxes.
 That said, there’s a reason why we do.
 We expect the government to protect us and provide for us.
 If we start distrusting the government, then why would we continue following its rules?
 Let’s use Somalia as an example.
 Somalia typically tops the list of global failed states.
-Regional without rule of lawwarlords rule over small territories within Somalia.
+Regional warlords rule over small territories within Somalia.
 Local militias fight one another, destroy property, and create general instability.
 Distrust of a central government is high, which has limited Somalia’s development.
 These conditions resulted in a failed state without rule of law.
 While there is promise that Somalia may be turning the corner, we can see the havoc distrust of government and wreak on a country.

 3. War